 To submit a proposal, please read and adhere to the submission guidelines below:

-- Prepare to enter the contact name, affiliation/institution name and email address for each of the symposium presenters.
+- Prepare to enter each contact’s name, affiliation/institution name and email address for each of the symposium presenters.
 You will need a title, author list, and individual talk abstract (max 300 words) from each participant to upload altogether as a single document.
-Please note: all symposium presenters must be Flux members in good standing. **Please follow the instructions on the submission page for contributors.
+Please note: all symposia presenters must be Flux members in good standing. **Please follow the instructions on the submission page for contributors.

 Required Submission Questions

 - In the Symposia Description and Outline Section, please provide a brief description of the topic, and justify why the proposed topic is novel, contentious, or highly relevant for discussion at Flux.
-Provide a brief outline of the proposed format for a moderated, interactive scientific exchange with the audience, which follows on from the individual presentations.
+Provide a brief outline of the proposed timing format for a moderated, interactive scientific exchange with the audience, which typically follows on from the individual presentations.
 Can include potential questions to stimulate discussion.
-Max 2000 characters including spaces maximum (approx. 300 words)
+Max 2000 characters including spaces (~500 words).